 Quick and effective exercises can help you feel happier, avoid anxiety, increase your willpower, deepen relationships and boost confidence.

-A few years ago, I came across a simple idea that has been validated in hundreds of experiments and has given rise to quick and effective exercises that can help you feel happier, avoid anxiety, increase your willpower, deepen relationships and boost confidence.
+A few years ago, I came across a simple idea that has been validated in a multitude of experiments and given rise to quick and effective exercises that can help you feel happier, avoid anxiety, increase your willpower, deepen relationships and boost confidence.
 Perhaps most surprising of all, it does not involve trying to change how you think.

-The idea dates back to the turn of the 20th century and to the work of Victorian philosopher William James.
-Working at Harvard University, James proposed a radical new theory about the link between thinking and behavior.
+The idea dates back to the late 19th century and the work of Victorian philosopher William James.
+While working at Harvard University, James proposed a radical new theory (the James-Lange theory of emotion) about the link between thinking and behavior.
 According to conventional wisdom, your thoughts and feelings cause you to behave in certain ways.
 Feeling happy makes you smile, and feeling sad makes you frown.
 James wondered whether the exact opposite might also be true, namely that the way you behave can change how you feel.

-According to James’s theory, forcing your face into a smile should make you feel happy, and frowning should make you feel sad.
-James realized that if his theory were true, people should be able to create any feeling they desired simply by acting “as if” they were experiencing that emotion.
+According to James’ theory, forcing your face into a smile should make you feel happy, and frowning should make you feel sad.
+James realized that if his theory were true, people should be able to create any feeling they desired simply by acting as if they were experiencing that emotion.
 Although the potential power of his idea clearly energized James (he often referred to it as “bottled lightning”), it was years ahead of its time and received scant attention from his fellow academics.

-In the late 1960s, psychologist James Laird from the University of Rochester stumbled across James’s theory and decided to test it.
+In the late 1960s, psychologist James Laird, a professor of psychology at Clark University, stumbled across James’ theory and decided to test it.
 Laird knew that he couldn’t simply ask people to smile and then report how they felt, because they might guess what the experiment was about and play along.

 To overcome the problem, Laird advertised for volunteers to take part in a study on the electrical activity of facial muscles.
-When the volunteers arrived at the laboratory, Laird placed electrodes between their eyebrows and at the corners of their mouths.
+When the volunteers arrived at the laboratory, Laird placed electrodes between their eyebrows and at the corners of their mouths and jaw.
 The electrodes were fake, but the clever cover story enabled Laird to discreetly manipulate his volunteers’ faces into a smile or frown.

 Curious about this remarkable finding, other scientists started to carry out their own versions of Laird’s groundbreaking experiment.
 Rather than repeatedly placing fake electrodes on people’s faces, each laboratory produced its own version of the study.